nantunes/pentaho-viz-sandbox/docs/platform/visual/samples/bar-d3-sandbox/index.md

 - Providing localized labels/descriptions for the name of the visualization and that of its properties.
 - Providing standard icons for supported Pentaho themes.

-However, these are all accessory and can be done anytime.
+However, these are all accessory and can be done at a latter stage.
 Now you can't wait to see something shining on the screen, so let's move on into creating the view.

 ## Creating the Bar View